Ebenezary/Hardhat-Fundme-Project/README.md

 4. Ensure to set these values with your actual API keys or RPC URLs based on your development or deployment environment.

 ## Acknowledgments
 I would like to extend my gratitude to FreeCodeCamp for powering Patrick Collin's Solidity tutorial.
 The tutorial was immensely helpful in guiding me through various aspects of Solidity development.
-You can find the tutorial [here] (https://www.youtube.com/watch?v=gyMwXuJrbJQ).
+You can find the tutorial [here](https://www.youtube.com/watch?v=gyMwXuJrbJQ).

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the codebase: